gloriette schonbrunn palace 3 day vienna itinerary

 Belvedere Palace

 This palace also easily entered the list of my favorite places.
 It consists of two main buildings: the Upper Belvedere and the Lower Belvedere.
 These buildings were the imperial summer residence in the past and now function as art galleries that can be visited by paying a ticket (they are separate tickets, which you can find here).
-The gardens can be visited for free and are beautiful!
+The gardens can be visited for free and they are beautiful!

 Prater Park